Articles, Insights, and Tutorials

 Certainly not a "point & shoot" camera to slip into my pocket...
 Heck, I can't even fit a 315's lens into my pocket!

-And it does draw attention: "That's quite a camera you've got there ... " said the CEO of an SEO New York company whose wife was also a photographer.
+And is does draw attention - "That's quite a camera you've got there ... "

 Like a high quality 35mm camera, you pick (buy) your own lens preferences... the DCS 315 doesn't come with any prepackaged lenses at all.
 Try to think of this as an "opportunity" rather than a disappointment...
 The range and style of available lenses is huge.